-MATH 1613 Plane Trigonometry covers trigonometric functions of the general angle, application to right triangle, identities, solutions of triangles, and logarithmic, trigonometric, and exponential equations.
+MATH 1613 Plane Trigonometry is the study of trigonometric functions and their inverses, trigonometric identities, solutions of triangles, and applications.
+Suitable for students planning on taking calculus.
 Prerequisite: Math 1513.
 OSRHE Matrix MA 204.
 (3-0-3)

 MATH 2113 Mathematics Concepts for Educators I is a course designed to provide the foundations for teaching mathematics on the elementary level.
 Selected topics will include the origin of numerals and systems of numeration, sets and relations, and the structure and properties of the systems of the whole numbers, the integers, the rational numbers, and the real numbers.
 Course does not satisfy general education mathematics requirement.
 Prerequisite: ACT Math sub score of at least 19, "C" or better in MATH 0104, or a score of 80 or better on MSE Division Elementary Algebra Placement Test.
 OSRHE Matrix MA 302.
 (3-0-3)